 - Consumers will be provided with information and further options if they are not satisfied with the outcome of a dispute.

 We know that Life happens and personal and financial situations change; whether due to unemployment, divorce, death and other emotional and unexpected events.
 Know that assistance is available to determine the most effective path to debt relief and to protect your assets Ronald A. Luzim learns and understands the unique needs of each client and offers personal service for each case.
 He is a former estate and tax attorney with the IRS has been practicing law since 1974 and specializes not only in estate planning and real estate but also is a Coral Springs probate lawyer, Coral Springs bankruptcy lawyer and Coral Springs family lawyer.
 In addition as a practicing state certified mediator, Ronald brings experience, expertise and empathy to your legal matter.
-Please contact his Coral Springs office at 954-755-1500 for assistance in protecting yourself, family and property.
+Please contact Broward Lawyer office at 954-755-1500 for assistance in protecting yourself, family and property.